-So you are interested in having your students engage in group- or team-work.
+So you are interested in having your students engage in group- or team-work?
 Great!
-There are resources listed below.
-But first, when deciding which strategy to use, the first question to ask yourself is how does this activity relate to my Learning Outcomes?
-Learning Outcomes are broad statements about the desired outcome for students: what will they be able to do at the end of your course?
-How does this group or team activity fit into my learning sequence that will help students achieve that goal?
+When deciding whether to use groups or teams, the first question to ask yourself is: how does this activity relate to my Learning Outcomes?
+Learning Outcomes are broad statements about the kinds of things students will be able to do with the course content that they could not do before taking your course.
+You need to consider how group or team activities will fit into learning sequences that will help your students achieve those outcomes.

-Some examples of group and team activities are included below.
+Some examples of group and team activities are described below.
 But first, a clarification.

 Cooperative vs collaborative work

 An important distinction needs to be made between group work and team work.
-Group work is based on cooperative learning, asking students to interact in a way that has them process ideas and information, or practice skills.
-Groups are often temporary, lasting from the duration of a class to a month or two.
-On the other hand, team work is based on collaborative learning, where students work together to produce something for which they share responsibility.
-Teams are formed for longer projects, involve more sustained collaboration and require team-building efforts.
+Group work is a strategy focused on cooperative learning, asking students to interact in a way that has them process ideas and information, or practice skills together, but not to create new things or rely on one another for ongoing learning.
+Groups are often temporary or ad hoc, lasting from the duration of a single class to a month or two.
+On the other hand, teamwork is a strategy that focuses on collaborative learning, where students work together to produce something for which they share responsibility.
+Teams are formed for longer projects, involve more sustained collaboration and require team-building efforts because the projects or the intended learning require that all students in each team engage equally to achieve a common goal.
+Keeping this distinction in mind is important to determine which strategy works best for the students to achieve the learning outcomes you have set out for your course.

 Strategies for the classroom